qw2243c/Fall2017-project4-grp3/README.md

 ![image](figs/cluster-results.jpg)

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) Four team members (Jordan Leung, Jingkai Li, Henrique Saboya, Yijia  Li) contributed equally in all stages of this project.
-Four team members approve our work presented in this GitHub repository including this contributions statement.
+Five team members approve our work presented in this GitHub repository including this contributions statement.

 + Jordan Leung